xinity/dcos-docs-site/pages/services/edge-lb/how-to-tasks/basic-configuration/index.md

 # Using host name and SNI routing with VHOSTS

-To direct traffic based on the hostname to multiple backends for a single port (such as 80 or 443), use `pool.haproxy.frontend.linkBackend`.
+To direct traffic based on the host name to multiple backends for a single port (such as 80 or 443), use `pool.haproxy.frontend.linkBackend`.

 ```json
 {